Pandora Papers: How will the revelations impact Pakistan's politics? | DW | 05.10.2021

 "I call on the international community to treat this grave injustice as similar to the climate change crisis.
 If unchecked, inequalities between rich & poor states will increase as poverty rises in the latter.
 This in turn will lead to a flood of economic migration from the poor to the rich states, causing further economic & social instability across the globe," Khan wrote on Twitter.

-Pakistan Federal Minister for Information and Broadcasting Fawad Chaudhary told DW: "Khan has set up a high-level cell under the Prime Minister's Inspection Commission to investigate the people named in the Pandora Papers.
+Information and Broadcasting Minister Fawad Chaudhary told DW that "Khan has set up a high-level cell under the Prime Minister's Inspection Commission to investigate the people named in the Pandora Papers.
 Everyone involved will be thoroughly investigated and necessary action will be taken against the culprits."

-He added that the National Accountability Bureau, the Federal Board of Revenue and the Federal Investigation Agency will handle the probe.
+He said the National Accountability Bureau, the Federal Board of Revenue and the Federal Investigation Agency would handle the probe.
 They will also look into the officials' adherence to the law under Article 62(1)(f) of the country's constitution — the article under which former Prime Minister Nawaz Sharif was disqualified by the Supreme Court in July 2017 in the Panama Papers case.

-Some analysts believe that the revelations brought by the investigation will not create any serious implications for the current political order.
+Some analysts believe that the revelations brought by the investigation will not create have a substantial impact on the current political order.

 "I don't think there are major political consequences for Pakistani politics.
 This is mainly because Khan himself wasn't named in the report, and Khan came out very quickly with an emphatic statement vowing to conduct an investigation," Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, told DW.

-"That said, any revelations of corruption within his party are a big deal, given that its main plank for its entire existence has revolved around anti-corruption."
+"That said, any revelations of corruption within his party are a big deal, given that its main plank for its entire existence has revolved around anti-corruption," Kugelman said.

-Mehreen Zahra Malik, the Pakistan editor of Saudi Arabia-based newspaper Arab News, echoed those comments.
+Mehreen Zahra Malik, the Pakistan editor of the Saudi Arabia-based newspaper Arab News, echoed those comments.

-Khan has announced investigations into the massive leaks, which shed negative light on politicians who consider themselves clean of corruption.
+Khan has announced investigations into the massive leaks, which cast negative light on politicians who present themselves as clean.

 "Announcing an investigation on Twitter and forming a commission under the government seems only to be a formality.
 He [Khan] is not known for living up to his previous promises, and his ministers are doing political bashing on Twitter, against other names appearing in the leaks.
 They are not taking it seriously enough," said opposition lawmaker Marri.